GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 You can also open the SETTINGS page for [more setting options of CubeBackup](https://www.cubebackup.com/docs/user_guide/more_configuration/).

-## Restore data
+## Restore and export data

 CubeBackup allows you to restore a whole account or any individual files/messages.
 Not only can you recover deleted data, but you can also recover files or folders to any previous status, or even restore data to a different Google Workspace account.

 #### Point in time recovery

-CubeBackup works similarly to [Git](https://git-scm.com/) or Mac Time Machine, making it easy to restore data to a previous point in time.
+CubeBackup works similarly to [Git](https://git-scm.com/) or <a href="https://en.wikipedia.org/wiki/Time_Machine_(macOS)">Mac Time Machine</a>, making it easy to restore data to a previous point in time.
 For example, if you’d like to recover a Google Drive file or a folder to a previous status:

 1. Select the user or Shared drive on the RESTORE page.
 2. Select the file or folder that you’d like to revert.
 The search feature can help you locate files quickly and easily.